fyrkov/refcards/AWS/ASG.md

 * network + subnets info
 * LB info

-Scaling policy can work on `CloudWatch` alarms.\
+Scaling policy can work on top of `CloudWatch` alarms.\
-Alarm can monitor metrics like avg CPU, # of requests per instance on the ELB, avg network in/out.\
+An alarm can monitor metrics like avg CPU, # of requests per instance on the ELB, avg network in/out.\
-A custom metric can be added in the app and pushed to CloudWatch.
+A custom metric can also be added in the app and pushed to CloudWatch.

 Scaling policy can also work based on schedule - e.g. for predicted peak loads.

 IAM role attached to an ASG is propagated to spawned EC2 instances.

 ASG does not only scale out/in but also re-creates an instance if it goes down for whatever reason (extra safety).\
-ASG can terminate instances that an ELB marks as unhealthy and then replace them.
+ASG can terminate instances that an ELB marks as unhealthy and then ASG replaces them.

 ASGs have its own healthcheck directly on EC2s (by default) but can also optionally refer to ELB's healthcheck so that ASG and LB work in sync.